-In addition, this was the first scientific expedition where the inorganic chemistry of both drilling mud and drilling cuttings data were analyzed systematically.
-Because there was no coring through Unit I (i.e., 647-1256.5 mbsf), the only geochemical information over that depth interval was from the drilling cuttings recovered from the circulating drilling mud and mud-gas logging.
-Whereas the cuttings did not, in the end, provide extensive information about the pore water from the depths at which they were obtained, they did provide some information about the interaction between drilling mud and highly contaminated samples.
+In addition to analyses on interstitial and formation fluids, for the first time the inorganic chemistry of both drilling mud and drilling cuttings data were analyzed in the context of sample contamination.
+Because there was no coring through Unit I (i.e., 647- 1256.5 m MSF), the only geochemical information from this depth interval was from the drilling cuttings and mud-gas logging.
+Whereas the cuttings did not provide reliable information about the pore water from the depths at which they were obtained, they did provide information on interactions between drilling mud and sediment samples.